Book & Author 2026 Event

 Amy Silverman is a journalist, author and teacher based in her hometown of Phoenix.

-Her work has appeared on KJZZ, as well as radio shows and in The Forward, Literary Hub, The Guardian, The New York Times, The Washington Post, and more.
-Previously, Amy worked for 25 years as a staff writer and managing editor at New Times, the alternative weekly in Phoenix.
+Amy’s work has appeared on the radio show This American Life, and she's been published by the Center for Public Integrity, ProPublica, STAT, Slate, The Forward, Literary Hub, The Guardian, the New York Times and the Washington Post.
+Amy worked for 25 years as a staff writer and editor at New Times, the alternative weekly in Phoenix.
+She’s a three-time winner of the Arizona Press Club’s Journalist of the Year award.

-Her first book, My Heart Can't Even Believe It: A Story of Science, Love, and Down Syndrome, was published in 2016.
-A graduate of Scripps College (B.A.
-American Studies) and Columbia University’s Graduate School of Journalism (M.S.), she lives in Tempe with her husband, Ray Stern, a reporter for the Arizona Republic.
+Amy's first book, My Heart Can't Even Believe It: A Story of Science, Love, and Down Syndrome, was published by Woodbine House in 2016.
+Amy is a graduate of Scripps College (B.A., American Studies) and Columbia University’s Graduate School of Journalism (M.S.).
+She lives with her husband, Ray Stern.
 They have two daughters.